 We do not offer a graduate program in Media Arts Studies, however, many film students find value in graduate school.
 A graduate degree can provide advanced training in areas of interest and qualify you to teach on the college or university level.

-After acceptance into BYU, contact our transfer credit instructor, Professor Sharon Swenson (801-422-6648, F540 HFAC, email@example.com) to schedule an appointment regarding transfer credits.
+After acceptance into BYU, contact our transfer credit instructor, Professor Benjamin Thevenin (firstname.lastname@example.org) to schedule an appointment regarding transfer credits.
 Sharon will assess the ability to have transfer credits count towards graduation and will help with the credit transfer process.

-In some ways, yes.
+Not typically, but in some cases you can have a disadvantage.
 Students are encouraged to begin their education at BYU as early as possible to take advantage of the project and internship opportunities.
 This also helps students avoid problems with frequency of course offerings.
-However, if you are transferring, we recommend that you sign up for TMA 102 as well as apply to the program in your first semester at BYU.
+However, if you are transferring, we recommend that you sign up for TMA 102 and TMA 187 as well as apply to the program in your first semester at BYU.
 We also recommend you meet with your faculty advisor to discuss your graduation plan as soon as possible.

 The Theatre and Media Arts department provides a variety of financial aid opportunities for its students, however, these scholarships are currently only for those within the major/minor.
 The University does have scholarships for incoming students, you can learn more about those at admissions.byu.edu/scholarships.
 Merit scholarships are available continuing students and can provide up to half tuition.
 Groups or individuals within the program may apply for the Fulton grant.
 Students in their senior year qualify to apply for the Outstanding Student award.
 There are additional funding opportunities available through the college and university.

-Only 50 to 60 percent of applicants are accepted into the program (major and minor) each year.
+Typically, we accept about 60 percent of applicants into the Media Arts program (major and minor) each application period.
 Applicants are accepted twice a year.
 Applications are judged by:

 - The applicant’s abilities, interests, expectations, and preparation